 Dr. Lapuerta takes an individualized approach to every patient he sees, making sure to choose a treatment plan that is optimized for each patient’s unique needs.
 During a consultation, he will partner with the patient to determine the best way to achieve all of the patient’s goals.
 Following an evaluation and consultation, a treatment plan will be clearly discussed with the patient.

 Patient’s will be provided a complete quote for surgery which will include the fees for the surgeon, the facility, supplies and the anesthesiologist.
-Prescription medications, any necessary lab tests, medical pre-surgical evaluations and pathology are not included in the quote as the need for these will vary from patient to patient.
+Prescription medications, any necessary lab tests, medical pre-surgical evaluations, and pathology are not included in the quote as these vary between patients.